vitorm04/docs.pt-br/docs/visual-basic/language-reference/modifiers/out-generic-modifier.md

 ## <a name="example"></a>Exemplo

 O exemplo a seguir mostra como declarar, instanciar e invocar um delegado genérico covariante.
-Ele também mostra como você pode usar a conversão implícita para tipos de delegado.
+It also shows how you can use implicit conversion for delegate types.

 [!code-vb[vbVarianceKeywords#4](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/vbvariancekeywords/vb/module1.vb#4)]